GreenHex/Pebble.Woozy/README.md

-# Pebble.Woozy now renamed to "Kiddie" in the app store.
+# Pebble.Woozy [Renamed to "Kiddie" in the app store].
 Drifting numbers, need to be jolted periodically.